massimobonanni/mslearn-azure-developer/instructions/azure-container-services/02-run-container-aci.md

     > **Note**: If you have previously created a cloud shell that uses a *PowerShell* environment, switch it to ***Bash***.

 1. Create a resource group for the resources needed for this exercise.
-Replace **\<myResourceGroup>** with a name you want to use for the resource group.
+Replace **myResourceGroup** with a name you want to use for the resource group.
 You can replace **useast** with a region near you if needed.
+If you already have a resource group you want to use, proceed to the next step.

     ```
-    az group create --location useast --name <myResourceGroup>
+    az group create --location useast --name myResourceGroup
     ```

 ## Create a container